 Review of facts

 Let’s examine the facts at hand.
-First, according to Singapore Tourism Board, there are more travelers visiting Singapore who are spending more money abroad in 2017 than ever.
+First, according to Singapore Tourism Board, there are more travellers visiting Singapore who is spending more money abroad in 2017 than ever.
 From January to June of 2016, Singapore welcomed 8.2mn visitors who spent S$11.5bn from January; thus far in 2017, Singapore received 8.5 million visitors (up 4%) who spent S$12.7bn (up 10%) in the country between January and June of 2017.

 Despite this rapid growth in tourist activities, hotels in Singapore surprisingly have not experienced an increased number of guests in 2017.
 In fact, Singapore’s hotel room revenue actually declined by -1.7% from S$1.58bn to S$1.55bn, according to data collected by Singapore Tourism Board.
 In fact, hotels actually sold -0.6% less room nights in the 1st half of 2017 than it did in the same period in 2016.

-How could have hotels received less guests and make less money all the while more people are visiting the country?
+How could have hotels received fewer guests and make less money all the while more people are visiting the country?
 One could come up with a number of elaborate scenarios to make sense of what’s happening here: perhaps travellers are making shorter trips; perhaps tourists are choosing to save on lodging cost so that they can spend more on food and shopping instead.

 Power of sharing economy and Airbnb

-One plausible reason why the Singaporean hotel industry may not have benefited all that much from the rapid growth of tourism is that inbound travellers simply prefer staying at Airbnbs over staying at hotels.
+One plausible reason why the Singaporean hotel industry may not have benefited all that much from the rapid growth of tourism is that inbound travellers simply prefer staying at Airbnb over staying at hotels.
 For instance, the cost advantage of Airbnb is especially obvious, with some very nice apartments costing anywhere between $55 to $200 while hotel prices generally ranging from S$150 to S$400.

 The plausibility that Airbnb may have grown significantly to affect the hotel industry this much in a country where Airbnb is still considered to be illegal is quite remarkable.
 What would have happened to the hotel industry if Airbnb were legal in the country?

-Lesson for entrepreneurs and investors
+The lesson for entrepreneurs and investors

 Sharing economy allows a company to introduce excess supply and lower prices for consumers; consumers flock to a service that is significantly cheaper than other options while providing good enough quality; and this increase in customers can help incentivise more people to “share” their excess capacity to earn extra income by driving others around or sharing their apartments.

-Surely, Airbnb may have more significant impact in Singapore and Asia compared to the US or Europe given the difference in their geography as well as travel culture.
-However, both the quality and the price of Airbnb seem to be alluring away a meaningful number of customers away from hotel.Recommend0 recommendationsPublished in
+Surely, Airbnb may have a more significant impact in Singapore and Asia compared to the US or Europe given the difference in their geography as well as travel culture.
+However, both the quality and the price of Airbnb seem to be alluring away a meaningful number of customers away from the hotel.Recommend0 recommendationsPublished in